-Vivien has long been a favourite of mine.
-Much more than simply being enchanting, delicate and beautiful; Vivien could make your heart break for her characters one moment and get you cheering for them in the next.
-On screen she could be fragile, gentle, strong and fearless, and whatever she appeared in she always stole each and every scene she was in.
+Vivien has long been a favourite actress of mine.
+Vivien could go from being enchanting, delicate and beautiful to being fiery, strong, and heartbreaking.
+On screen Vivien could be fragile, gentle, strong and fearless, and whatever she appeared in she always stole each and every scene she was in.

 Despite her incredible acting talent, Vivien actually only ever starred in 20 films.
-She also enjoyed huge success in the theatre, and she was one of the most acclaimed actresses of the British theatre.
+She also enjoyed huge success in the theatre, and she was one of the most acclaimed actresses of the British theatre in her day.
 I only wish she had starred in more films.

-Which of Vivien’s performances/films are your favourites?
+Which of Vivien’s performances and films are your favourites?
 I love the following the most.

 2- Gone With The Wind (1939) This is the first film of Vivien’s that I ever saw.
 I have been a fan ever since I first saw her performance here as the defiant Southern belle.
 As the flirtatious and defiant Scarlett, Vivien is a force to be reckoned with.
 As she falls in love and lives through the American civil war, Scarlett earns our admiration for her courage and strength in the face of extremely trying times.